4. Investigatory records

 Once an investigation is closed, investigatory files are subject to disclosure, based upon an amendment to the comparable FOIA exemption.
 See Fioretti v.
 Maryland State Board of Dental Examiners, 351 Md.
 66, 716 A.2d 258 (1998); Bowen v.
 Davison, 135 Md.
 App 152, 761 A.2d 1013 (2000).
 Once an investigation has been closed, disclosure is considered less likely to be "contrary to the public interest."
 City of Frederick v.
 Randall Family, LLC, 154 Md.
 App.
 543, 562-567, 841 A.2d 10 (2004), Prince George's County v.
 Washington Post Co., 149 Md.
 App.
 289, 33, 815 A.2d 859 (2003).
 Where the internal police investigation concludes with a determination that the allegations are not sustained, fairness to the investigated officers and the avoidance of needless publicity to the cooperating witnesses, with possible inhibiting effects on future investigations, justify on public interest grounds, the custodian's denial of inspection to one other than a person in interest.
 Mayor and City Council of Baltimore, v.
 Maryland Comm.
 Against the Gun Ban, 329 Md.
 78, 617 A.2d 1040 (1993).

-Internal investigations were exempt from disclosure because otherwise, “employees are reluctant to give statements about the actions of other employees.”
-Kent County Deputy Sheriffs Association v.
-Kent County Sheriff, 463 Mich.
-353 616 N.W.2d 677 (2000).
+Records of internal investigations are exempt from disclosure because otherwise, “employees are reluctant to give statements about the actions of other employees.”
+Kent Cty.
+Deputy Sheriff’s Ass’n v.
+Kent Cty.
+Sheriff, 463 Mich.
+353, 365, 616 N.W.2d 677, 684 (2000).
 Internal affairs investigatory records fall within the meaning of the term “personnel record of law enforcement” as used in the FOIA.
-Newark Morning Ledger Company v.
-Saginaw County Sheriff, 204 Mich.
+Newark Morning Ledger Co. v.
+Saginaw Cty.
+Sheriff, 204 Mich.
 App.
-215, 514 N.W.
-2d 213 (1994).
-To show that disclosure of investigation record would interfere with the enforcement proceedings, “the government must show, by more than a conclusory statement, how the particular kinds of records would interfere with a pending enforcement investigation.”
-Evening News, supra 417 Mich. at 497.
-See Mich.
+215, 514 N.W.2d 213 (1994).
+To show that disclosure of investigation records would interfere with the enforcement proceedings, “the government must show, by more than a conclusory statement, how the particular kinds of records would interfere with a pending enforcement investigation.”
+Evening News Ass'n v.
+City of Troy, 417 Mich.
+481, 497 (1983); see also Mich.
 Comp.
 Laws § 15.231.
+See also ESPN, Inc. v.
+Mich.
+State Univ., 311 Mich.
+App.
+662, 876 N.W.2d 593 (2015) (confirming trial court's order requiring university to reveal redacted names of student-athletes listed as suspects in incident reports).

 Investigative records, active and closed, computation of criminal histories, confessions, confidential informants, and police techniques are all confidential criminal justice information subject to the balancing test.
 See also Montana Criminal Justice Information Act of 1979, Mont.
 Code Ann. §§ 44-5-101 to -515; Engrav v.
 Cragun, 769 P.2d 1224 (1989); 42 A.G.
 Op.
 119 (1988).